I was a little bothered by an unreferenced statement in Eat broccoli sprouts for your eyes that:

 - Txnip [thioredoxin-interacting protein] expression through activation of the AMPK [adenosine 5′-monophosphate (AMP)-activated protein kinase] pathway.

-This chart demonstrated that preventing diabetes’ retinal effects (non-diabetic control bar) was measurably better than trying to fix them.
+This chart demonstrated that preventing diabetes’ negative effects on retinal function (i.e. controls) was measurably better than trying to fix subjects’ vision after onset of diabetes.
 Are future choices of humans who give themselves this non-communicable disease also limited to addressing symptoms?

 - Part 2 of Reversal of aging and immunosenescent trends with sulforaphane: